Port of Coeymans

-The port owners Carver have invested more than $30 Million to update the facilities.
+The port developer and owner Carver Companies have invested more than $100 Million to update the facilities.

 The Port of Coeymans also supported the building of the Tappan Zee Bridge on the Hudson River.
 Spans of the new bridge were built at the port and floated down the river.
 The old bridge spans were brought back to the Port, disassembled, reused or recycled.